WooCommerce is the most popular shopping cart system in the world, powering over 30% of all eCommerce websites. Best of all it’s free. Sort of.

 Calculating the Real Price of WooCommerce

-If you’re dead set on creating a shop without spending a dime on WooCommerce extensions, this is what you can expect to accomplish with the free plugin:
+If you’re dead set on creating a shop without spending a dime on WooCommerce extensions, this is what you can accomplish with the free plugin:

 - Sell products: physical, digital, or virtual.